dbsd11/rag_table_column_graph/README.md

   ```

 ## notice
-* You need manully run script rag_graphiti_graph.py to create episodes, table column nodes, and embedings of table table_structures in the "table_structures" directory.
+* You need manully run script rag_graphiti_graph.py to create episodes, table column nodes, and embedings of table structures in the "table_structures" directory.
 The correctness of the graph data in neo4j, determines the agent response correctness